 The Perfect Mineral Foundation (March 2020)

 I often get asked ‘what is the perfect mineral foundation?’
 The answer unfortunately isn’t so simple.
-There are as many factors to consider as there are skin types, and what’s perfect for one person may not be right for another.
+Over 75% of our clients nationally prefer the Purepressed Powder by Jane Iredale to other options, but there are as many factors to consider as there are skin types and what’s perfect for one person may not be right for another.
 Below are a few considerations to help choose a good base, from there on it’s experimentation, personal preference, cost, packaging and brand loyalty that take over.

 - An extremely important factor these days for a woman of any age is to have a mineral foundation that has anti-ageing properties.
 For example Jane Iredale Liquid Minerals contains Co-Enzyme Q10, Olive Squaline and Hyaluronic Acid to deliver time released active ingredients directly into the skin.
 What better way to enhance the effect of good facials and skincare than to recommend make-up products that are an extension of skincare?